MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-run-method.md

 ## Printing

 The parameter `SystemPrinter` is only used for on-premises scenarios (print on server).
-Here, the [!INCLUDE[prod_short](../../includes/prod_short.md)] server will use the default printer on the server if you use SystemPrinter=true, otherwise it will use printer selection.
+Here, the [!INCLUDE[prod_short](../../includes/prod_short.md)] server will use the default printer on the server if you use `SystemPrinter = true`, otherwise it uses the printer selection.

 For the online version of [!INCLUDE[prod_short](../../includes/prod_short.md)], users can use printer extension and browser print.

 ## Example: Using `Report::<object ID>` syntax